LUCYBECK20/Froggo/README.md

 Froggo is a clone of the 1981 arcade game Frogger.
 # Prerequisites
 Follow these instructions to download Kivy: https://kivy.org/doc/stable/gettingstarted/installation.html
+NOTE: If you are using a Windows PC, you may need to install Kivy on the Anaconda Prompt.
 # Launching Froggo
 Download the code as a ZIP file and extract the file.
 Change the directory in your command shell to just outside of the extracted Froggo folder.
-Type 'python froggo' on your command line and press enter.
+Type 'python froggo-main' on your command line and press enter.
 # How to Play
 Use the up, down, left, and right arrow keys to move the frog.
 The frog is safe in the grass.